 Enforcement of the Policy

-It is the responsibility of all staff and the Head Teacher to monitor and enforce the dress code as part of the day to day running of the school.
-Parents/carers have the responsibility to ensure that students come to school in suitable clothing, but Sixth Form students are also expected to take responsibility for their own attire.
+It is the responsibility of the Headteacher and staff to monitor and enforce the uniform and dress code as part of the day to day running of the school.
+Parents/carers have the responsibility to ensure that their daughter comes to school in the correct uniform and suitable clothing.

-- The Form Tutor should be vigilant daily and deal immediately with any concerns.
-A message could be sent home via a note in the student’s homework diary and a record should be made on SIMS.
+· The Form Tutor should deal with any minor breach of the uniform policy.
+A message could be sent home via a note in the student’s homework diary or by email.

-- Subsequently the student will be referred to the TLC.
+· Subsequently the student will be referred to the Key Stage Lead.

-- If the dress code is repeatedly breached, the TLC will contact parents/carers to discuss the concern.
+· If correct uniform or the Sixth Form dress code is repeatedly breached, the Key Stage Lead will contact parents/carers to discuss the concern.

-- If this does not produce the desired result, the TLC will meet with the parents/ carers and student to attempt to resolve the issue.
+· If this does not produce the desired result, the Key Stage Lead will phone the parents/ carers and students to attempt to resolve the issue.

-- Finally, the student will be sent to a member of the SLT who will, if necessary, send the student home to change.
+· Finally, the student will be sent to a member of the Senior Leadership Team who will, if necessary, send the student home to change.

 In the case of jewellery and other accessories which infringe the policy, a member of staff may ask the student to remove the item.
 It will be taken to the General Office and may be collected at the end of the school day.

-The Head of Sixth Form and the Head Teacher are the final arbiters in all matters of appropriate dress.
+The Headteacher and Head of Sixth Form are the final arbiters in all matters of uniform and dress.